kennyldc/crispy-computing-machine/README.md

 ## 5. Modeling

-We want to start up with a classification model.
-The simplest one is the logistic regression working alternatively with a Random Forest classification model.
+The problem that our Data Product solves could be modeled as one of supervised learning   where the main output is the market price.
+However, this response variable could be modified to measure a change in the numeric value of a certain index or discretize it to only quantify changes in a certain range.
+An alternative could be to estimate whether it varies or not.
+In that case, the simplest model to estimate is a logistic regression and could also be implemented alternatively with a Random Forest classification model.

+In any case, we would use pretrained models with implementations either in Python or R.

 ## 6. Evaluation